1772 – Scotchtown Plantation, Virginia.

 “You dislike your pupil,” I sulk.

-“On the contrary, I dislike when he wanders off in a mental fog time and time again."
+“On the contrary, I dislike when he wanders off in a mental fog repeatedly."

 Mister Henry points to the pages scattered in disarray upon the long kitchen’s rectangle table first, and then he taps the cover of the Holy Book.